 Community Paved Trails link community destinations and neighborhoods throughout the City to local and regional trails.
 Examples of key destinations include schools, parks, centers and civic buildings, in addition to various natural amenities such as parks, open spaces, streams and wetlands.
-The most important Community Paved Trails proposed for future implementation include the Wasatch Canal Trail, Lake Canal Trail, Sagebrush and Spring Creek Canal Trail and the trail along Center Street that connects these and other regional trails.
+The most important Community Paved Trails proposed for future implementation include the Wasatch Canal Trail, Lake Canal Trail, Sagebrush and Spring Creek Canal Trail and the 2nd South/ 3rd South Trail that connects these and other regional trails.